You’re on a mission to lose fat and build muscle, and you’re searching for a diet and training program that will let you do both.

-In this short clip from the documentary Bigger, Stronger, Faster, top fitness model Christian Boeving (you might have seen him in some of the old MuscleTech adverts) discusses his use of anabolic steroids.
+In this short clip from the documentary Bigger, Stronger, Faster, former fitness model Christian Boeving admits to using anabolic steroids since the age of 16.

-I couldn’t care less if someone uses drugs.
-We all have one body and should be allowed to do what we want with it.
-There are already plenty of finger-pointing, hand-wringing, “do-gooders” out there telling you how to live your life, and I have no interest in becoming one of them
+I couldn’t care less if you use drugs or not.
+There are already plenty of hand-wringing do-gooders out there telling you how to live your life, and I have no intention of becoming one of them

-However, I do think it’s important to know what goes on “behind the scenes” so you can set goals for yourself that are both realistic and achievable.
-Otherwise you’re just going to end up frustrated at the large gap between your expectations and your results.
+But I do think it’s important that you know what goes on “behind the scenes” so you can set goals for yourself that are both realistic and achievable.
+Otherwise you’re just going to end up feeling frustrated at the large gap between your expectations and your results.

-The bottom line is that you can burn fat and build muscle at the same time.
+To sum up, it is possible to lose fat and build muscle at the same time.

 But unless you’re an overweight beginner, returning to exercise after a layoff, very genetically gifted or using drugs, you’re not going to be able to do both at anything approaching the same rate.

 In other words, it’s far more realistic to lose 10 pounds of fat while gaining a pound or two of muscle.
-Losing 10 pounds of fat at the same time as replacing it with 10 pounds of muscle is just not a realistic goal for most people.
+Losing 10 pounds of fat at the same time as replacing it with 10 pounds of muscle is not an attainable goal for most people most of the time.